BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     Public intellectuals can change the culture, but can you meaningfully change the cultures that meaningfully affect you?
-    In your lifetime?
+    Can you in your lifetime?
-    Cultural change is often gradual.
-Glacial even.
+    Cultural change is often gradual...glacial even.
-    Moreover, change often only happens in a <i>sub</i>culture.
+    Moreover, change is often only in a <i>sub</i>culture.
 </p>

 <p>
-    You've probably had the experience of a passing association with a well-organized, moral, pleasant institution, such as a university or a good job, only to be dumped back into the real world.
+    Many of us have had the experience of a passing association with a well-organized, moral, pleasant institution, such as a university or a good job, only to be dumped back into the real world.
     In the subculture, we finally had our ducks in a row.
 The real world was still the real world though.
 </p>